Trauma Cynthia Maritato Trauma Cynthia Maritato

 Before the nervous system can process or integrate past experiences, the body needs signals of safety.
 Without this foundation, reflection can feel overwhelming or destabilizing rather than healing.

-Choice and agency
+Choice and Agency

 Trauma often involves a loss of control or autonomy.
-Healing restores a sense of choice by honoring pacing, consent, and personal boundaries.
-Moving slowly is not avoidance.
-It is how the body rebuilds trust.
+Healing restores a sense of choice by honoring consent, pacing, and personal boundaries.
+Moving slowly is not avoidance; it is how the body rebuilds trust.

-Relational support
+Relational Support

 Therapy & Trauma-Informed Support